-Finding the best penetration testing company for your project
+Finding the best penetration testing vendor for your project

 In today’s day and age businesses are becoming more familiar with the term “penetration testing” and in general most IT managers, CIOs and C-Level executives have a good understanding of the pen-testing concept.
 However, it is still common for companies to confuse security assessments with penetration testing (Penetration vs Vulnerability Article Here ).
 If at the end of the day an organization has defined that their main objective is to evaluate the security of a computer system, network, app etc and clearly understands that the goal of a penetration test is to simulate a real world attack (exploit potential vulnerabilities in your organization’s systems), then the next step is to begin vendor selection.
 Basically, it’s now time to evaluate penetration testing companies, budget and how best to move forward with the right company or individual who specializes in ethical hacking.
 View Top USA Penetration Testing Companies here.

 So why would a company want someone to simulate an attack on their systems?